iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 {% endhint %}

-{% hint style="info" %}

-We will create a dapp computing the function, with a,b,c,d kept hidden from requester with app secret:
+Let's build a dapp that calculates the function,
 $$f(x) = ax^3 + bx^2 + cx + d$$

-{% endhint %}
+with a,b,c,d hidden from requester with app secret feature

 Let's create a directory tree for this app in `~/iexec-projects/`.